berkes/berkes.github.com/_posts/2012-10-01-farewell-drupal.markdown

 personal blogs on Drupal.
 A few years later, to my surprise, I found myself to be amongst the first few people to [offer commercial and professional Drupal services](http://web.archive.org/web/20040606050259/http://drupal.org/services).

 And boy, it was a ride.
-With no IT-education, other then [webmonkey](http://webmonkey.com), the fantastic Drupal-community allowed me to piggyback and stand on shoulders.
+With no IT-education, other than [webmonkey](http://webmonkey.com), the fantastic Drupal-community allowed me to piggyback and stand on shoulders.
 Great, strong shoulders.